Manojrx/Deep_Dive_Angular_Forms_FlexLayout/README.md

 This project showcases my learning and implementation of:

 ✅ Forms Handling
-Built using Reactive Forms / Template-driven Forms (choose one based on what you've used).
+ using Reactive Forms / Template-driven Forms .

-Includes custom validations, dynamic form controls, and clean user interaction handling.

-Designed for a seamless and user-friendly form experience.

 📱 Responsive Layouts
-Utilizes Flex Layout and CSS Flexbox/Grid for a responsive structure.
+Utilizes Flex Layout and CSS Flexbox for a responsive structure.

 Adapts fluidly across various screen sizes (mobile, tablet, and desktop).